 If you are searching for tweets from a particular user or users, then use the from: rule.
 Here are examples of searching for tweets from one or several users:

 - We do not currently subscribe to the PowerTrack "profile" keywords (such as profile_country, profile_region, and profile_geo).
 Attempting to use them will return an error.

 Scenario: Apple iPhone Encryption

-A court order is intended to force Apple to provide the FBI (Federal Bureau of Investigation) with access to encrypted data on Apple’s iPhone cellphones, hopefully producing information about the shootings in San Bernardino, California on December 2, 2015.
+A court order was intended to force Apple to provide the FBI (Federal Bureau of Investigation) with access to encrypted data on Apple’s iPhone cellphones, hopefully producing information about the shootings in San Bernardino, California on December 2, 2015.

 This is a contentious issue balancing the competing interests of personal privacy and law enforcement investigations.
 Our research would like to see what the Twitterverse is saying about this topic.

 Based upon recent mass media reports, some good search words are:

 The first part of our PowerTrack rule is:

 (encryption OR encrypted OR backdoor)

 However, the first two search words are likely to be found in any tweet about encryption in general, and backdoor could be used in the context of home improvement advertising.